Printer (publishing)

 In publishing, printers are both companies providing printing services and individuals who directly operate printing presses.

+Associations of printers have called their trade that of typothetae — as in the association "The United Typothetae of America".

 Origins of printing

 The history of printers in publishing in Western Europe dates back to the mid-15th century with the invention of the printing press.
 Johannes Gutenberg, a German goldsmith, is credited with developing movable type in the 1450s.
 His printing press incorporated various innovative techniques, such as individual metal letter blocks and an oil-based ink, enabling faster and more efficient book production.

 Evolution of printing presses

-The Gutenberg Press
+Gutenberg press

 Gutenberg's press set the foundation for subsequent developments in printing technology.
 It comprised a heavy wooden frame with a screw mechanism, enabling the even application of pressure to inked type and paper.
 Gutenberg's printing press accelerated the production of books, leading to the spread of knowledge and the democratization of information.

 Mechanical and industrial advances

 In the following centuries, printing presses underwent significant advancements.
 In the 18th century, the steam-powered press was introduced, enabling higher print volumes.
 Subsequently, the Industrial Revolution brought forth the development of cylinder presses, powered by steam or mechanized systems.
 These presses could print thousands of pages per hour, marking a substantial leap in production capabilities.